noamzaks/grades/README.md

 # Grades

-An academic grade calculator.
-Visit [the live website](https://grades-noamzaks.vercel.app).
+An academic grade calculator available on [the live website](https://grades-noamzaks.vercel.app).

 Use a `grades.json` file to keep you academic grades over courses.
 The app supports import and export and you can add courses on it.
-If you need to edit a grade or remove a course, you can edit it using a JSON editor.
+If you need to edit a grade or remove a course, you can do so using a JSON editor.

 Grades displays the following information: